Atefehmomeni/Deep-Reinforcement-Learning-Tutorial/README.md

 ### Running the Simulation:
 Execute the main script to start the training process and observe how the DQN agent learns to solve the CartPole problem.

-## Key Parameters and Their Impact

-- **Gamma (Discount Factor):** This parameter influences how much the agent prioritizes future rewards compared to immediate ones.
-It's crucial for tasks requiring long-term strategy.
-- **Epsilon (Exploration Rate):** Balances exploring new actions and exploiting known information to maximize rewards.
-It starts high to encourage exploration and decays over time to allow more exploitation.
-- **Learning Rate:** Determines how quickly the neural network adjusts its weights.
-A lower rate can lead to more stable but slower learning.

-## Conclusion and Further Reading

-This tutorial provides foundational knowledge and practical insights into applying DQNs in reinforcement learning environments.
-For a deeper dive into the theoretical aspects or more advanced applications, consider the following resources:
-- **"Playing Atari with Deep Reinforcement Learning" by Mnih et al.** - The seminal paper that introduced the concept of DQNs.
-- **"Reinforcement Learning: An Introduction" by Sutton and Barto** - A comprehensive textbook covering a wide range of RL concepts.
-- **"Human-level control through deep reinforcement learning" by Mnih et al.** - Discusses the enhancements made to DQNs that enable performance on par with human players in complex games.